telerik/teststudio-docs/docs/features/scheduling-test-runs/multiple-machines-scheduling-setup/create-scheduling-server.md

 ![Installation Dialog][1]

-> **Note:** Configuring a Scheduling Server for remote execution requires the <a href="/features/scheduling-test-runs/multiple-machines-scheduling-setup/create-storage-server" target="_blank">Test Studio Storage service</a> to be installed on any machine in the Scheduling environment, which is accessible from the Scheduling Server.
+> **Note!** Configuring a Scheduling Server for remote execution requires the <a href="/features/scheduling-test-runs/multiple-machines-scheduling-setup/create-storage-server" target="_blank">Test Studio Storage service</a> to be installed on any machine in the Scheduling environment, which is accessible from the Scheduling Server.
 These can be **hosted also on the same machine**.

 ## Configure the Test Studio Scheduling Service